simonkassel/python-geospatial-demo/README.md

-# python-geospatial-demo
+# GeoSpatial Analysis in Python

-Intro to GeoSpatial Analysis with Python
+Demo for Azavea's 2018 summer technical workshop